dargaCode/WebDevStudyResources/README.md

 ### Functional JavaScript
 Using functional programming is one of those weird things in programming that's actually more easily done than described.

-Most of what FP means early on is using functions to iterate through arrays, rather than writing loops all over the place.
+Most of what FP means (at least early on) is using functions to iterate through arrays, rather than writing loops all over the place.
 It's more readable, and less error-prone.

 *   [Mind About JS - The Three JavaScript Musketeers](http://mindaboutjs.com/2015/07/18/the-three-javascript-musketeers/)
     * Free - Blog Post